madetech/handbook/guides/chalet_time_policy.md

 A list of live accounts, teams and leads will be automatically published from Kimble to [`#chalet-time-team`][1] Slack channel at the beginning of each week.
 This will give people a list of people to approach about potentially opportunities to join client teams.

-Line managers of people with chalet time will help find opportunities and advocate for them to join client teams, either billed, invested or shadowing
+Line managers of people with chalet time will help find opportunities and advocate for them to join client teams, either billed, invested or shadowing.

 #### 2. New revenue and business

-Bids team will update the Scheduling team each week of bids people with chalet time can get involved with
+Bids team will update the Scheduling team each week of bids people with chalet time can get involved with.

 Marketing team will maintain a visible backlog of tasks people with chalet time can do to help promote Made Tech.
 This will be posted in the [`#chalet-time-team`][1] Slack channel at the beginning of each week.

 #### 3. Hiring

-Scheduling team will give the Talent team coordinators access to the Kimble report of who has chalet to do extra hiring interviews or require training to do so
+Scheduling team will give the Talent team coordinators access to the Kimble report of who has chalet to do extra hiring interviews or require training to do so.

-Scheduling team will giving the Talent team coordinators access to the Kimble report of who’s has chalet
+Scheduling team will giving the Talent team coordinators access to the Kimble report of who’s has chalet.

 #### 4. Research and development